dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/SandBox-Single-Node.rst

 * Only one NIC on the controller node need Internet access::

     # NAT should be preconfigured otherwise can copy the following ...
+    # Important -- NAT (eth2) is not required for Bridged Connection.
     # This file describes the network interfaces available on your system
     # and how to activate them.
 For more information, see interfaces(5).

-    # The loopback network interface
+    # The loopback network interface - for Host-Only
     auto lo
     iface lo inet loopback